-They evidently had several more dates in the next two weeks before deciding to get married.
-But they chose to marry, despite the fact that my mom had just finished her junior year of college and my dad was heading overseas to study at the Free University in Amsterdam.
+They evidently had quite a few more dates in the next two weeks before deciding to get married.
+But they chose to marry in six months, despite the fact that my mom had just finished her junior year of college and my dad was heading overseas to study at the Free University in Amsterdam.

 Over the years I asked to hear that story many times, amazed that my rich-girl mom chose to marry my farmer-turned-student dad because of how impressed she was with the calling he was answering from God.
 She saw the reality of Jesus Christ in his life.

 Her other suitors had sought to impress her with their own merits.
 My dad had pursued God.
 That had captivated Mom.
 This “weirdest engagement ever” led to a long-distance relationship and Mom’s following Dad across the ocean to marry him—far from friends and family.

 Though they experienced some predictable difficulties of such a marriage choice, we children always saw our parents united in their desire to answer God’s call on their lives: during almost sixty years of marriage and ministry.
 Praise God!

 When our children were little, my husband and I tried to teach them well.
 We tried to teach them to love Jesus, to behave well, to be nice to each other.
 Many times that worked well.
 But what we did not realize until years into this parenting gig is that children do not automatically accept our values.
 We know that’s true of teenagers.
 We brace ourselves for that during those years.

 But I did not expect it so early.
 I did not think of the possibility that my five-year-old would not accept the values of honesty and respect of others’ property.

 The fact that lying and stealing are wrong does not necessarily matter to a five-year-old.
 And every carefully thought-out punishment cannot change that.
 Believe me–we tried everything.